-Reference Manual
+PostgreSQL Reference Manual

-Reference pages for SQL command syntax and client and server programs
+Reference pages for SQL command syntax, and client and server programs.
+This book is auxiliary to the User's, Administrator's, and Programmer's Guides.

-Developer's Guide
+PostgreSQL Developer's Guide

 Information for PostgreSQL developers.
 This is intended for those who are contributing to the PostgreSQL project; application development information appears in the Programmer's Guide.